Topic "Pregnancy And Post-natal Care" in Chinese - total 24 documentsTitle: Anxiety & depression in pregnancy & early parenthood

 Summary: This translated list is for women who are coming to the Royal Women's Hospital to have their baby, outlining what to bring with them.

 Title: Improving care for sick and premature babies through research

 Summary: The Newborn Intensive and Special Care (NISC) nurseries at the Women's provide the best possible care for babies.
 To maintain the highest level of care we are continually updating our practice by carrying out careful research studies.

 Title: Improving your recovery after birth - physiotherapy advice

-Summary: Some simple translated steps for after you have given birth we recommend which will improve your postnatal recovery, including immediately after birth and longer term exercises and tips.
+Summary: Some simple translated steps we recommend for after you have given birth.
+These will improve your postnatal recovery, including immediately after birth and longer term exercises and tips.

 Title: Jaundice and your newborn baby

 Summary: Newborn babies often appear to have a yellowish tinge to their skin.
 This is called jaundice.
 It happens when a chemical called bilirubin builds up in the baby's blood and tissues.
 In most babies jaundice is a normal event and not serious.
 It will nearly always disappear gradually within days without the need for any special treatment.

 Summary: A translated fact sheet about 'morning sickness' that can occur at any time of the day.
 The cause is unknown although it has been linked to changes in the levels of various hormones during pregnancy.
 This fact sheet describes what it is, what can be done to help it, some suggestions to reduce the severity of your symptoms, and foods to try.
 It also includes information about hyperemesis.